tytydraco/yessleep/out/Does_anyone_here_know_a_connection_between_demonology_and_a_painting_called_My_Last_Red_Cradle.md

 It took every bit of willpower I had, but I pulled myself away from my father.
 Slowly, I lifted my teeth from his neck and took a few steps back.

 For the first time, I refused to give in to impulse.
-Nothing, not even the gut wrenching pain, would control me.
+Nothing, not even the gut wrenching pain, would control me like that.

-Dad slumped to the kitchen floor, letting his head rest awkwardly against the oven.
+In response, Dad slumped to the kitchen floor, letting his head rest awkwardly against the oven once he was on his back.
 He was silent for a moment, then his voice exploded with laughter.
 Between bouts of cackling, I heard him say,

 *“What an absolute waste!
 Ms. Dupuis is going to be so angry.”*

 As his laughing continued, strained and maniacal, blood started flowing down from the corners of his eyes.
 It wasn’t like crying; the stream was too quick.
 Unnaturally forceful, too.
 Pressurized to the point where it made an audible hissing sound as it poured from his tear ducts.
-As more and more blood poured out, the whites of his eyes became pitch black, and his skin seemed to liquify like candlewax.
+As more and more blood escaped, the whites of his eyes became pitch black, and his skin seemed to liquify like candle wax.

 When the blood hit the floor, it didn’t just form a puddle, either.
 Instead, the liquid kept its rapid pace and started moving towards me, chasing closely behind my footfalls as I sprinted out the door.